1918 – 2018, Centenary of the Representation of the People Act

 The Museum of London documents the history of London from prehistoric to modern times.
 We will have a special look at their extensive Suffragette collection.
 Dedicated to those who campaigned tirelessly for over 50 years to achieve votes for women, the exhibition features iconic objects including Emmeline Pankhurst’s hunger strike medal.
 At the heart of the display is a powerful, newly commissioned film that highlights the personal story of lesser known Suffragettes and reflects on the contemporary relevance of the militant campaign that continues to inspire, shock and divide opinion.

 Departing our London base, enjoy some time in Windsor this morning.
 Shakespeare's Merry Wives of Windsor is said to have been commissioned especially by "The Virgin Queen," Elizabeth I. She also spent much time in Windsor Castle, regarding it as a safe haven "knowing it could stand a siege if need be."
 Windsor Castle is over 900 years old, having begun construction under William the Conqueror, and is still the main Royal residence for the Monarchy.
-May, 2018 sees it as the setting for the Royal Wedding of Prince Harry to Meghan Markle!
+In May, 2018 here was the setting for the Royal Wedding of Prince Harry to Meghan Markle!
 Windsor was also a favourite town for Nell Gywn, who lived just outside the palace grounds to be near her love Charles II.

 This afternoon, make the way into the countryside, with the Astor family's magnificent country gardens at Cliveden as the destination.
 Nancy Astor was the first woman to serve in the British Parliament.
 While she advocated and advanced the cause of women's rights, she was disliked by some women’s groups as she was both American and Upper Class.
 She was well known for her strong will and clever wit.
 At Nancy’s home of Cliveden, follow in the footsteps of dukes, earls and royalty as you explore this formal series of gardens that include topiary, colorful seasonal planting in the Long Garden plus the celebrated parterre offering breathtaking views.